mattiapenati/send-multipart/README.md

 ## Roadmap

 Even if the library is usable in almost all cases, I'm working on adding these
-features: header encoding, streams and request length evaluation (used for `Content-Length` header).
+features: header encoding and request length evaluation (used for `Content-Length` header).

 ## License